muskanbararia/musings/README.md

 # musings

+## About

+This is my blog where I type down md files and they are formatted and deployed.

 ## ToDo
 1. Write a JS file to serve Main page
 2. Main Page shall contain the below categories of content